 David travels and teaches throughout North America and overseas, speaking to medical and lay audiences, and he has been a featured presenter at the major macrobiotic camps and conferences, including The Kushi Institute Summer Conference, French Meadows Summer Camp, The Fall Health Classic, One World Festival in the UK, and The Whole World Summer School in Belgium.

 David experienced dramatic personal healing through his implementation of macrobiotics, beginning in 1972 at age 22.
-He recovered from supposedly incurable emotional/psychological illness and dependence on medication that he was told he would have to take for the rest of his life.
+He recovered from supposedly incurable emotional/psychological illness, and he defied the the odds by no longer requiring medication that he was told he would have to take for the rest of his life.
 His story is recounted in the book, A Personal Peace, written by David and his mother, Charlotte Mahoney-Briscoe.
-This wonderful experience of “impossible” healing lead to David becoming the main advocate for the application of macrobiotics to psychological healing, and the most referred to macrobiotic consultant by organizations and doctors seeking macrobiotic healing support for patients in need of emotional and psychological healing.
+This wonderful experience of “impossible” healing lead to David becoming the main advocate for the application of macrobiotics to psychological healing.
+He regularly offers consultation to organizations and doctors seeking macrobiotic support for patients in need of emotional and psychological healing.
 Additionally, through macrobiotics, David recovered from many physical health problems that had challenged him since childhood.